 VGLI Application Process & Timeline

-***Please note that due to COVID-19 enrollment criteria has changed.
+Please note that due to COVID-19 enrollment criteria have changed.
 Due to the economic downturn you now have an extra 90 days.
 Instead of having 120 days past discharge, you have 330.
-Additionally he time period to apply for VGLI with proof of good health is extended to 1 year and 210 days following separation.
-This extension is good through June 11, 2021. ****
+Additionally, the time period to apply for VGLI with proof of good health is extended to 1 year and 210 days following the separation.
+This extension is good through June 11, 2021.

-Veterans must apply for a VGLI policy within 1 year and 120 days from your date of separation from the military under the qualifying events listed above.
+Veterans must apply for a VGLI policy within 1 year and 120 days from their date of separation from the military under the qualifying events listed above.

 With no enrollment or membership fees, your full Veterans’ Group Life Insurance coverage amount is effective as soon as you’re approved and your first premium has been paid.

 VGLI Life Insurance Physical Requirements